last-rev-llc/lastrev-libraries/examples/lastrev-next-starter/packages/graphql-sdk/README.md

+# Schema downloading

+The GraphQL SDK code generation depends on the `schema.grpahql` file.
+When the GraphQL server is available this file will be automatically downloaded.
+If the GraphQL server is not available, the existing file will be used for code generation.

+Always save the changes to your schema.graphql file!

 # Expected Environment Variables

 - GRAPHQL_SERVER_URL (optional) - URL of the GraphQL server.
-If not provided, defaults to `http://localhost:5000/graphql`
+If not provided, defaults to `http://localhost:5000/graphql`1

 # About